Dongming20/Ursa/README.md

 __3__- Install the [Tetgen library](https://wias-berlin.de/software/index.jsp?id=TetGen) (GNU-GPL License)-- install the executable __tetgen__ in your PATH or copy it in the /bin URSA directory.

 __4__- Installation of [LibXC library](https://libxc.gitlab.io/) is optional.
-If installed, it needs to be compiled with the same <f90> and <mpi> options.
+If installed, it needs to be compiled with the same compiler.
 Without LibXC, only LDA XC functional of DFT is supported.

 __5__- Deﬁne the Shell variable URSAROOT, e.g. export URSAROOT=<URSA directory> or set URSAROOT=<URSA directory> respectively for the BASH or CSH shells.
 One of this command can be placed in the appropriate shell startup ﬁle in $HOME (i.e .bashrc or .cshrc).